perfsonar/docs/addon_microdep.rst

 Different perfSONAR system architecture are supported for the add-on.
 Two variant are described below.

-Note that no install will output results "out of the box", i.e. some configuration (see below) is always required.
+Note that no install will output results "out of the box", i.e. some configuration (see :ref:`addon_microdep_configuration`) is always required.

 All-on-one / toolkit
 ^^^^^^^^^^^^^^^^^^^^